the-marenga/sf-api/README.md

 Here are a few things you should note before getting your account banned:

 1. Never send commands to the server in an infinite loop without a delay
-2. You should send an `UpdatePlayer` command every once in a while.
+2. You should send an `Update` command every once in a while.
 3. Make sure you have access to the commands you are trying to send.
 4. Always check if the thing you expected happened after sending a command.
 5. You can assume, that every index in a command starts at 0